Malik Ahmad Ali Aulakh

-Malik Ahmad Ali Aulakh is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Malik Ahmad Ali Aulakh is a Pakistani politician and Ex-Minister who had been a member of the Provincial Assembly of the Punjab multiple times.

+Early life

+Malik Ahmed was born in Karor, Layyah district, on August 1, 1950.
+He graduated from Government Degree collage, Dera ghazi khan in 1971.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-280 (Layyah-I) in the 2018 Pakistani general election.

+He served as a member of provincial assembly of punjab across 3 separate tenures: 1988-1990, 1990-1993, and 1997-1999.He also served as member of Provincial Assembly of Punjab 2008-2013 and as Minister Agriculture, Cooperatives, Livestock & Dairy Development, Forestry, Fisheries & Wildlife, Tourism & Resort.